HeliumEdu/deploy/README.md

 and [hooks to this repo are setup](https://developer.hashicorp.com/terraform/cloud-docs/vcs), then bumping the [Image URI version variable in Terraform](https://github.com/HeliumEdu/deploy/blob/main/terraform/environments/prod/variables.tf#L1) will trigger a new deployment to this version when the Terraform applies.

-### Initializing a New Environment
+### Initialize `prod`-like Environment in Terraform

-For more information on initializing infrastructure in a new environment for the first time, see [the `prod` Terraform Workspace](https://github.com/HeliumEdu/deploy/tree/main/terraform/environments/prod#readme).
+For more information on deploying a hosted, fully functional `prod`-like environment, see [the `prod` Terraform Workspace](https://github.com/HeliumEdu/deploy/tree/main/terraform/environments/prod#readme).